Mulgrave (Vic.)

 The educational profile of Mulgrave exceeds national averages, with above-average qualification levels and academic performance metrics

-Mulgrave's educational qualifications trail regional benchmarks; 36.4% of residents aged 15+ hold university degrees compared to the SA3 area's 45.8%.
+Mulgrave's educational qualifications trail regional benchmarks; 36.4% of residents aged 15+ have university degrees compared to the SA3 area's 45.8%.
 This gap suggests potential for educational development and skills enhancement.
-Bachelor degrees are most common at 23.4%, followed by postgraduate qualifications (10.0%) and graduate diplomas (3.0%).
+Bachelor degrees are most prevalent at 23.4%, followed by postgraduate qualifications (10.0%) and graduate diplomas (3.0%).
 Trade and technical skills are prominent, with 26.1% of residents aged 15+ holding vocational credentials – advanced diplomas (11.1%) and certificates (15.0%).

 Frequently Asked Questions - Education